Immunisations and vaccines for young people

 Young people can get a Covid-19 vaccine from a local clinic or GP surgery.
 This vaccine is not given out in school.

 The HPV vaccine can help protect against cancers caused by the Human Papillomavirus.
-Children who become eligible for the HPV vaccine from the academic year 2023 to 2024 (date of birth between 1 September 2010 to 31 August 2011) onwards will only require one dose of the HPV vaccine.
-This will continue to be offered to children in school year 8 and those of the same age who are not in mainstream education.
+This is offered as one jab to children in school year 8 and those of the same age who are not in mainstream education.

 The Teenage Booster (Td/IPV) vaccine is given to boost protection against 3 separate diseases: tetanus, diphtheria and polio.
 It is a single injection given into the muscle of the upper arm and routinely offered in year 9.